Find Affordable College Courses

 $12,015 Average Tuition & Fees

-University of Missouri - St Louis landed the #6 spot in the 2023 rankings for the best value communication and journalism programs.
-UMSL is a large public school located in the large suburb of Saint Louis.
+University of Missouri - St Louis came in at #6 in this year’s edition of the Best Value Communication & Journalism Schools in Missouri ranking.
+UMSL is a fairly large public school located in the large suburb of Saint Louis.

 UMSL undergraduate students pay an average of $12,015 in in-state tuition and fees each year.
 After completing their degree, communication and journalism graduates from UMSL carry an average student debtload of $25,000.